This method is mainly tried if less invasive or expensive options have failed or are unlikely to work.

 There are several methods called natural cycle In vitro fertilization:

-- In vitro fertilization does not use medications for ovarian hyperstimulation, while medications for suppressing ovulation can still be used.
+- In vitro fertilization does not use medications for ovarian hyperstimulation, while drugs for suppressing ovulation can still be used.

-- In vitro fertilization using ovarian hyperstimulation, including gonadotropins, but with a gonadotropin-releasing hormone antagonist protocol so that the cycle starts from natural mechanisms.
+- In vitro fertilization uses ovarian hyperstimulation, including gonadotropins, but with a gonadotropin-releasing hormone antagonist protocol so that the cycle starts from natural mechanisms.

-- Transfer of frozen embryos; In vitro fertilization using ovarian hyperstimulation, followed by embryo cryopreservation, followed by embryo transfer in a subsequent natural cycle.
+- Transfer of frozen embryos; In vitro fertilization using ovarian hyperstimulation, embryo cryopreservation, and embryo transfer in a subsequent natural cycle.

 This method can be used successfully when women want to avoid taking ovarian stimulant medications with their associated side effects.

-The Human Fertilization and Embryology Authority has estimated that the live birth rate is approximately 1.3% per in vitro fertilization cycle without the use of hyperstimulation drugs for women aged 40-42.
+The Human Fertilization and Embryology Authority has estimated that the live birth rate is approximately 1.3% per in vitro fertilization cycle without hyperstimulation drugs for women aged 40-42.

-This method seems to be an advance in the field to reduce complications and side effects for women and is aimed at quality and not at the number of ovules and embryos.
+This method seems to advance in the field to reduce complications and side effects for women and is aimed at quality and not at the number of ovules and embryos.

-A study comparing a mild treatment (mild ovarian stimulation with gonadotropin releasing hormone antagonist co-treatment combined with the transfer of a single embryo).
+A study comparing a gentle treatment (mild ovarian stimulation with gonadotropin-releasing hormone antagonist co-treatment combined with the transfer of a single embryo).

-A standard treatment (stimulation with a long-acting hormone agonist and the transfer of two gonadotropin-releasing embryos) reached the result that the proportions of accumulated pregnancies that resulted in live full-term births after 1 year were 43.4% with treatment slight and 44.7% with standard treatment.
+A standard treatment (stimulation with a long-acting hormone agonist and the transfer of two gonadotropin-releasing embryos) reached the result that the proportions of accumulated pregnancies that resulted in live full-term births after one year were 43.4% with treatment slight and 44.7% with standard therapy.

 Final induction of maturation

-When the ovarian follicles have reached a certain degree of development, the induction of the final maturation of the oocytes is carried out, generally by means of an injection of human chorionic gonadotropin .
-Commonly, this is known as the “trigger pull”.
+When the ovarian follicles have reached a certain degree of development, the induction of the final maturation of the oocytes is carried out, generally using an injection of human chorionic gonadotropin.
+Commonly, this is known as the “trigger pull.”

-Human chorionic gonadotropin acts as an analog of luteinizing hormone, and ovulationwould occur between 38 and 40 hours after a single human chorionic gonadotropin injection.
+Human chorionic gonadotropin acts as an analog of luteinizing hormone, and ovulation occurs between 38 and 40 hours after a single human chorionic gonadotropin injection.